 What all this exhaustion has finally led to in the last few years, and I’m writing this in 2018, is that young people are starting to give up on having anything to do with anything.
 It’s as if the levels of dissociation from the horrifically upset world that occurs in autism is becoming the standard way of living for all young people.
 A 2018 study by ‘social scientists seek[ing] explanations for millennials’ moderate ways’ said that ‘something is up’, ‘teenagers seem lonelier than in the past’, and talked of ‘young people becom[ing] virtual hermits’, and of ‘taking it slow.
 They are slow to drink, have sex and earn money.’
 It said that ‘teenagers are getting drunk [on mind-numbing alcohol] less often’ and ‘other [escapist] drugs are also falling in favour’, and ‘young people [are] harming each other much less than they used to.
 Fighting among 13 and 15-year-olds is down across Europe’, and ‘teenagers are also having less sex’.
 It said that ‘In short, young people are less hedonistic and break fewer rules than in the past.
 They are “kind of boring”’ (‘Teenagers are better behaved and less hedonistic nowadays but they are also lonelier and more isolated’, The Economist, 10 Jan.
 2018).
 The truth is that the last refuge for the terminally alienated is dissociation from the world.
 In fact, the epidemic numbers of children now suffering from the extremely agitated mental condition of ADHD, and the completely-dissociated-from-the-world state of autism, shows how Plato’s predicted ‘universal ruin’ stage of upset is upon us.

-As pointed out at the end of , it won’t be long before left-wing pseudo idealism becomes so popular it will be impossible for right-wing politics to ever win power again and the result will be that the human race perishes in a human-condition-avoiding state of horrific alienation/psychosis.
+As pointed out in and its book version, Death by Dogma, it won’t be long before left-wing pseudo idealism becomes so popular it will be impossible for right-wing politics to ever win power again and the result will be that the human race perishes in a human-condition-avoiding state of horrific alienation/psychosis.
 Yes, George Orwell’s bleak prediction in his famous book Nineteen Eighty-Four that ‘If you want a picture of the future, imagine a boot stamping on a human face [the human mind] – for ever’ is about to be realised!